-A great opportunity to see what the off-road electric skateboards are capable of is the all-terrain race in Evolve Riders World Cup.
+If you are a beginner and want to see what the off-road electric skateboards are capable of, you can binge-watching our Youtube channel the all-terrain race in Evolve Riders World Cup.
 So this not only showcases what the riders can do, but what the boards can do in those situations.
-We're looking at grass, gravel, dirt tracks, BMX tracks, bumps, mounds, berms, and it's sort of great to sort of see a combination all together.

 The all-terrain board is going to come with the standard all-terrain tire.
 It's pretty much like a slick tire, pretty good all-arounder.
 It does all right in grass, gravel and dirt, but predominantly you're looking at road and hard surfaces.
 Doesn't have quite as much traction as some of our other options, but it is a great all-rounder and it does wear really well.
 Our other wheels options are off-road knobbies, as they've got a lot more tread on them, a bit better grip in grass, dirt.
 They do wear out a little bit quicker, but you do notice the extra grip when you're poking around in dirt and grass.
 On the road, they might feel a bit more slippery just because you have less contact patch, but off-road situations if that's where you're riding, grass, dirt, gravel, we'd recommend going towards these.